-To reduce expenses, it is intended that only one copy of a Fund's Prospectus and each annual and semi-annual report, when available, will be mailed to those addresses shared by two or more accounts.
+To reduce expenses, it is intended that only one copy of the Fund's Prospectus and each annual and semi-annual report, when available, will be mailed to those addresses shared by two or more accounts.
 If you wish to receive individual copies of these documents, please contact the financial intermediary through which you hold your shares.
-The Fund's annual and semi-annual reports, when available, will be available free upon request by calling Goldman Sachs at 1-800-526-7384.
-You can also access and download the annual and semi-annual reports, the Prospectus, the SAI and other information such as the Fund's financial statements when available, free of charge at the Fund's website: am.gs.com